WICG/attribution-reporting-api/event_attribution_reporting.md

 ### Limiting the number of unique sites covered by pending sources

-To limit the breadth of attributiondestination sites that a `reportingorigin` may be trying to measure user visits on, the browser can limit the number attributiondestination eTLD+1s represented by pending sources for a publisher.
+To limit the breadth of `attributiondestination` sites that a `reportingorigin` may be trying to measure user visits on, the browser can limit the number `attributiondestination` eTLD+1s represented by pending sources for a publisher.

-The browser can place a limit on the number of a source site's pending source's unique attributiondestinations.
+The browser can place a limit on the number of a source site's pending source's unique `attributiondestination`s.
 When an attribution source is registered for an eTLD+1 that is not already in the pending sources and a source site is at its limit, the browser will delete the oldest pending attribution source from the source site.
 If after deleting the oldest source, the source site is still at its limit, the browser will continue to delete pending sources until it is able to make room for the newly registered source.

 The lower this value, the harder it is for a `reportingorigin` to use the API to try and measure user browsing activity not associated with ads being shown.
-Browsers may choose parameters on the number of attributiondestinations to make their own tradeoffs for privacy and utility.
+Browsers may choose parameters on the number of `attributiondestination`s to make their own tradeoffs for privacy and utility.

-Because this limit is per source site, it is possible for different reportingorigins on a site to push the other attribution sources out of the browser.
-To limit abuse by potentially bad actors, the browser could consider adding a publisher side configuration which could partition this queue into smaller queues managed per reportingorigin.
+Because this limit is per source site, it is possible for different `reportingorigin`s on a site to push the other attribution sources out of the browser.
+To limit abuse by potentially bad actors, the browser could consider adding a source-site side configuration which could partition this queue into smaller queues managed per `reportingorigin`.